J-SbiN/curriculum-vitae/README.md

 My curiculum vitae needed versioning.
 And a remote repo.
-And I'll probably migrate it from Word to Tex.
+And I'm considering migrating it from Word to Tex.